How Pfizer developed a COVID pill in record time

 A similar analysis for the Merck drug found it lowered the risk of hospitalization or death by 50%.
 In a subsequent analysis presented to the FDA, the risk reduction fell to 30%, however.

-One good thing about these drugs is since they're pills, they can be taken at home, unlike some current therapies which require an infusion.
+One good thing about these drugs is that because they're pills, they can be taken at home, unlike some current therapies that require an infusion.

 Because Pfizer's pill isn't affected by changes in the spike protein, Dolsten says he expects the new drug will work equally well against any variant of the coronavirus, including omicron.